rust-lang/rfcs/text/0000-quick-debug-macro.md

 `file!()`, line and column numbers is not deemed beneficial, which this RFC argues it should.
 The RFC argues that the possibility of opting out to this header via an env var strikes a good balance.

+For more alternatives, questions and how they were resolved, see [formerly unresolved] for a more detailed Q & A.

 The impact of not merging the RFC is that the papercut, if considered as such, remains.